 3 Things I Wish I Had Known Before Giving Birth About Postpartum Recovery

 Nipple Type and Breastfeeding: Can I Breastfeed with Flat or Inverted Nipples?
-Reading 3 Things I Wish I Had Known Before Giving Birth About Postpartum Recovery 8 minutes Next How to Measure for Right Breast Pump Flange Size?
+Translation missing: zh-CN.article.general.reading 3 Things I Wish I Had Known Before Giving Birth About Postpartum Recovery Translation missing: zh-CN.article.general.reading_time Translation missing: zh-CN.article.general.next How to Measure for Right Breast Pump Flange Size?

 It’s no secret that giving birth to a baby is tough on the body.
 However, there are a few things about recovering from giving birth that not many people want to talk about.
 There are a few things I wish someone had told me about postpartum recovery.
 I would have been better prepared for what to expect and I wouldn’t have felt so alone in what I was experiencing.